jvs/exemplary/README.md

 ```
 ~~~

-In your build script, run exemplary with `render=True`:
+In your build script, run Exemplary with `render=True`:

 ```python
 from glob import glob